solyarisoftware/blomming_api/README.md

 Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).

-### v.0.4.2
+### v.0.4.3
-- Prerelease: 5 January 2014
+- Prerelease: 6 January 2014
 - endpoints test script examples improved.
+- A bit better exceptions handling in load_or_retry().
-- buy endpoints: completed, but *Carts* endpoints must be verified with blomming tech team.
+- buy endpoints: completed (*Carts* endpoints must be verified with blomming tech team).
-- sell endpoints: completed, but *Orders/Shipping Profiles* endpoints must be verified with blomming tech team.
+- sell endpoints: completed (*Orders/Shipping Profiles* endpoints must be verified with blomming tech team).

 ### v.0.3.3